 The scholarship program accepts applications once each year.
 The scholarship program application opens in spring of each year and applications are usually due by late-April each year.
 Sign up to receive an email from the NHSC when the application program opens.

 The NHSC scholarship application process is highly competitive.
-This year, there were more than 1,800 applications from hundreds of schools from across the country.
-Approximately 10 percent of the applicants received the scholarship award.
-Five of them are from PCOM.
+Each year, there are more than 1,800 applications from hundreds of schools from across the country.
+Approximately 10 percent of the applicants receive the scholarship award.

 In order to be considered for the scholarship, applicants must above all demonstrate a commitment to primary care and to delivering it in underserved communities, along with an interest to serve beyond completion of their NHSC service requirements.
 Other major selection factors are excellent academic performance; a history of honoring prior legal obligations; demonstration of financial need; and applicants being from a disadvantaged background.

 Licensed health care providers may earn up to $50,000 toward student loans in exchange for a two-year commitment at an NHSC-approved site through the NHSC Loan Repayment Program (NHSC LRP).
 Accepted participants may serve as primary care medical, dental or mental/behavioral health clinicians and can choose to serve longer for additional loan repayment support.

 Fourth-year DO students can also consider the NHSC Students to Service Loan Repayment Program (S2S LRP).
 Medical (MD or DO) and dental students may earn up to $120,000 in their final year of school through this program.
 Students must commit to serving at least three years at an approved NHSC site in a Health Professional Shortage Area of greatest need.LEARN MORE